scalableinternetservicesarchive/quizler/NewReports/README.txt

 - before-pagination is reports from the stage before pagination was implemented

+- master, reports from load test on master (SQL optimization and pagination) (Date: Dec 7 2015)

+- with-pagination, reports from load test after we implemented pagination (without SQL optimization)

 Also for the tests with 1 instance.
 Sometimes we recorded 7 phases and sometimes we recorded 8 phases because we noticed that the graphs were unreadable with 8 phases.